nline/nline-plotlyjs-panel/README.md

 // let fields = Object.fromEntries(data.series[0].fields.map((x) => [x.name, x.values]));
 // x, y = fields['time'], fields['data'] // where 'time' and 'data' are column names

-// Switch from UTC to the dashboard time zone x = matchTimezone(x);
+// Switch from UTC to the dashboard time zone or use "Timezone correction" and select the column x = matchTimezone(x);

 let series = {